 Many recipes for vegan tagliatelle Bolognese require soy mince as a substitute for the real thing, but I don't find it necessary unless you are a soy mince fan.

-This recipe for vegan Bolognese is chock full of vegetables and thanks to the addition of spices, including star anise, you are unlikely to feel the need for any meat substitute.
+This vegan Bolognese recipe is chock full of vegetables, and thanks to the addition of spices, including star anise, you are unlikely to need any meat substitute.

-If you feel that this recipe doesn’t have enough meat-like texture, you can add a tin of lentils together with the other vegetables.
+If you feel that this recipe lacks enough meat-like texture, you can add a tin of lentils to the other vegetables.

 Does this recipe for vegan tagliatelle Bolognese with mushrooms contain alcohol?